-- 03 Lack of personnel resources to complete the evaluation caused delay. - 04 District was unable to ensure that eligibility determination procedures and practices were completed in a timely manner.

-- 05 District failure to complete eligibility determination due to summer break and lack of personnel or resources during the summer. - 06 District failure to complete the eligibility determination due to hearing, vision, or other medical issues. - Initial eligibility determination timeline is actually within the 60-school-day timeline, but appears to be beyond 60 school days due to changes that have not yet been made to the district's official calendar submitted through IWAS (e.g., emergency or snow days have not been updated in the district's official school calendar).
+- O3 Lack of personnel resources to complete the evaluation caused delay. - O4 District was unable to ensure that eligibility determination procedures and practices were completed in a timely manner. - O5 District failure to complete eligibility determination due to summer break and lack of personnel or resources during the summer. - Of District failure to complete the eligibility determination due to hearing, vision, or other medical issues. - Initial eligibility determination timeline is actually within the 60-school-day timeline but appears to be beyond 60 school days due to changes that have not yet been made to the district's official calendar submitted through IWAS (e.g., emergency or snow days have not been updated in the district's official school calendar).
 This option is only applicable before May 1 of each school year.
 Choosing this code after May 1 of a particular school year will result in an error.
 Thus, the district's official calendar must be updated, and this reason code must be changed before the end of the school year.
-Please note: Per the Illinois School Code (105 ILCS 5/14-8.02), in instances when a student is referred for evaluation with fewer than 60 school days left in the school year.
+Please note: Per the Illinois School Code (105 ILCS 5/14-8.02), in instances when a student is referred for evaluation with fewer than 60 school days left in the school year, the eligibility determination must be made prior to the first day of the following school year.
 Initial eligibility determinations that are beyond this timeline will also be required to enter one of the reason codes above to avoid an error.